MuddyMaps/MuddyMaps.js/README.md

 ### 1. Add your data into the CSV

 Open up us_countydata.csv and add in whatever county-level data you want to compare.
 It can be election results, or other types of multi-dimensional geospacial county-level count data.
-It's currently been tested with 2 categories, but the goal is for it to work with any number of categories.
+It works with any number of categories.

 ### 2. Configure settings.json